 - If you are not logging on as superuser, contact your system administrator who can verify your user name and reset your account password. - If the user name that you are using is authenticated through a remote authentication server, verify that the server is available.
 If the authentication server is unavailable, you can log on as user name superuser.
-This user is always authenticated locally. - If you do not know the password for superuser, go to "Procedure: Resetting superuser password" on page 41.
+This user is always authenticated locally. - If you do not know the password for superuser, go to "Procedure: Resetting superuser password" on page 47.

-Problem: Cannot create a clustered system
+Problem: Cannot create a clustered storage system

-This topic helps if your attempt to create a clustered system has failed.
+This topic helps if your attempt to create a clustered storage system has failed.

-The failure is reported regardless of the method that you used to create a clustered system:
+The failure is reported regardless of the method that you used to create a clustered storage system:

-- USB key
+• USB key

-- Service assistant

-- Service command line
+- Service assistant - Service command line

 The create clustered-system function protects the system from loss of volume data.
 If you create a clustered system on a control enclosure that was previously used, you lose all of the volumes that you previously had.
-To protect against accidental creation of a clustered system that has required volume data, you have to follow the procedure to delete a clustered system before you create a new one.
-For more information, go to "Procedure: Deleting a system completely" on page 49.

-Use data that is returned by "Procedure: Getting node canister and clustered-system information using the service assistant" on page 43 or "Procedure: Getting node canister and clustered-system information using a USB key" on page 43 to check the following items:
+To determine if there is an existing system, use data that is returned by "Procedure: Getting node canister and system information using the service assistant" on page 48 or "Procedure: Getting node canister and system information using a USB key" on page 49.